jfcoding-tech/jfcoding-tech/README.md

   locked in their head and what changes when it doesn't have to be
 - **AI as an economic unlock** — not a new set of principles, but a change in the cost of applying ones that were always sound
+- **Coaching and mentoring** — I help people grow and I love it!

 ---

 ### Writing

-I post twice a week on LinkedIn — practitioner takes on the ideas above, no frameworks, no listicles.
+I post twice a week on LinkedIn — practitioner takes on the ideas above.

 → [linkedin.com/in/javierfdezg](https://linkedin.com/in/javierfdezg)